khabzox/learning-py/09-strings/README.md

 <!-- TODO ADD LINK TO THIS CHAPTER -->

 > [!NOTE]
-> You Will learn later Python For Loops at this repo
+> You Will learn later about Python For Loops at this repo

 ## String Length